 If I may be forgiven a Churchillian flourish, rarely in the course of a Randwick spring meeting had one man won so much with so few.
 The New Zealand domination didn’t end there either, for Dick Mason had been adviser-in-chief to the owners of Maniapoto, winner of The Metropolitan, and had been superintending the training of the New Zealand horse since his arrival at Randwick.
 Moreover, the Kiwi domination extended to the sprints as well when even 10 st. 13lb could not stop Machine Gun in The Shorts.
 Having plundered the club’s coffers of so much gold, George Stead was accorded the honour of being made an honorary life member of the Australian Jockey Club.
 Whether it was guilt or a sense of noblesse oblige, the wealthy owner promised to donate a cup to the value of 100 guineas to be run for at the next spring meeting.
 The trophy subsequently came to be given for the Craven Plate.

 The Derby winner and runner-up were each bred by their owner at Yaldhurst, near Christchurch in New Zealand, and were by Stead’s versatile champion galloper, Multiform.
 He was a descendant of the imported Pulchra, a line of blood from which Stead had derived some outstanding horses including Cruciform, Uniform and Nightfall.
 Multiform had won sixteen of his nineteen starts, including the New Zealand Derby and two CJC Canterbury Cups, run over the distance of 2 ¼ miles.
 No less a judge than Ike Foulsham regarded Multiform as the finest horse that he ever saw, while until Gloaming came along, Mason reckoned him the best horse to pass through his hands.
-He was sold at a large price to go to England, but he failed to strike form in the old country in the colours of Sir Ernest Cassel.
-Stead subsequently exchanged Screw Gun for him and was thus able to bring his former favourite back home at a tithe of his original value.
-Screw Gun won a few races for Cassel amongst them the Grand Prix de Ostend, but there isn’t much doubt as to who got the better bargain.
+He was sold at a large price to go to England, but he failed to strike any form in the old country in the colours of Sir Ernest Cassel.
+Multiform went in the wind, something which Jack Brewer, who was training in England at the time, put down not just to the change in climatic conditions but also to insufficient rugging of the horse.
+Stead subsequently exchanged Screw Gun for Multiform and was thus able to bring his former favourite back home at a tithe of his original value.
+Screw Gun won a few races for Cassel amongst them the Grand Prix de Ostend, but, given Multiform’s subsequent record at stud, there isn’t much doubt as to who got the better bargain.

 Leslie (Tod) Hewitt, the jockey who guided the fortunes of the Stead horses throughout that memorable spring and rode eight winners at the meeting, was born near Melbourne in Victoria, in 1879.
 He acquired his nickname because he was the first jockey here to adopt the crouched riding style first made famous by the great American rider, Tod Sloan.
 Within just a few years of Hewitt making the style his own, it would become the dominant riding fashion.
 Hewitt had migrated to New Zealand as a youngster and first learnt his riding skills on stock horses at Heddon Bush station in Southland.
 Initially recruited as the second jockey to Bob Derrett for the Stead-Mason stable, his remarkable talent soon demanded top billing, particularly after he had ridden six winners at the 1900 New Zealand Cup Meeting.
 John Costello and Pat Finnegan in their excellent book ‘Tapestry of the Turf’ write: ‘Considering that Hewitt’s career began in earnest only when he started riding for Stead in 1900, it is remarkable that by the end of the 1904-05 season he had ridden the winners of more than £60,000 in stakes.
 Of this, £35,000 was won by horses owned by George Stead, for whom Hewitt had ridden in 172 races and won 85.”